-Obligations of third parties receiving data at the request of the user
+Article 6 Obligations of third parties receiving data at the request of the user

-- 1. A third party shall process the data made available to it pursuant to Article 5 only for the purposes and under the conditions agreed with the user, and subject to the rights of the data subject insofar as personal data are concerned, and shall delete the data when they are no longer necessary for the agreed purpose. - 2.
-The third party shall not: - (a) coerce, deceive or manipulate the user in any way, by subverting or impairing the autonomy, decision-making or choices of the user, including by means of a digital interface with the user; - (b) use the data it receives for the profiling of natural persons within the meaning of Article 4(4) of Regulation (EU) 2016/679, unless it is necessary to provide the service requested by the user; - (c) make the data available it receives to another third party, in raw, aggregated or derived form, unless this is necessary to provide the service requested by the user; - (d) make the data available it receives to an undertaking providing core platform services for which one or more of such services have been designated as a gatekeeper pursuant to Article [...] of [Regulation on contestable and fair markets in the digital sector (Digital Markets Act)]; - (e) use the data it receives to develop a product that competes with the product from which the accessed data originate or share the data with another third party for that purpose; - (f) prevent the user, including through contractual commitments, from making the data it receives available to other parties.
+1. A third party shall process the data made available to it pursuant to Article 5 only for the purposes and under the conditions agreed with the user, and subject to the rights of the data subject insofar as personal data are concerned, and shall delete the data when they are no longer necessary for the agreed purpose.

+- 2. The third party shall not: - (a) coerce, deceive or manipulate in any way the user or the data subject where the user is not a data subject, in any way, by subverting or impairing the autonomy, decision-making or choices of the user or the data subject, including by means of a digital interface with the user or the data subject; - (b) use the data it receives for the profiling of natural persons within the meaning of Article 4(4) of Regulation (EU) 2016/679, unless it is objectively necessary to provide for a purpose that is integral to the delivery of the service requested by the user; - (c) make the data it receives available it receives to another third party, in raw, aggregated or derived form, unless this is necessary to provide the service requested by the user; - (d) make the data it receives available it receives to an undertaking providing core platform services for which one or more of such services have been designated as a gatekeeper pursuant to Article [...] of [Regulation on contestable and fair markets in the digital sector (Digital Markets Act)]; - (e) use the data it receives to develop a product that competes with the product from which the accessed data originate or share the data with another third party for that purpose; - (f) prevent the user, including through contractual commitments, from making the data it receives available to other parties.